Michael J. Osborne: Professional life

 Renewable Energy Business.
 Influenced by architect, inventor and philosopher, Buckminster Fuller, who believed in the importance of renewable energy, Osborne began to focus on the renewable energy business in the late 1970s by building passive solar homes and selling energy-saving wood stoves.
 In 1981 he developed the first wind energy project (consisting of five 25-kilowatt wind turbines) that sold energy to an electric utility in Texas. in 1983, he signed on as the first distributor in Texas for Solarex, a now-defunct maker of solar cells used then as power sources for such things as ranch gates, railroad signals and other places where stringing power lines was difficult or expensive.
 In the 1990s he ran the Texas operations for Zond Energy, which is now part of GE Wind Energy, the largest U.S. wind turbine maker.
-Throughout the 80's and 90s, Osborne documented and leased the wind resource for Texas wind fields.
+Throughout the 80s and 90s, Osborne documented and leased the wind resource for Texas wind fields.
 Many of his exploits are documented in the book, The Great Texas Wind Rush.

 In 1999, Osborne was awarded Patent No. US5961739A for his invention of the hemispheric moving focus power plant.

 Renewable Energy Policy.
 In 1984 Osborne co-founded the Texas Renewable Energy Industries Association (now Alliance) (TREIA) with two partners and worked with other key individuals and organizations to bring the nascent renewable energy industry to the attention of policymakers on the state and federal level.
 Governor Ann Richards appointed him to the steering committees of the State of Texas Energy Policy Partnership and the Sustainable Energy Development Council followed by an appointment by Richards’ successor, George W. Bush to the Texas Energy Coordination Council.